HomeNews & InfoFan FictionMessage BoardLinksEmail

 She gave his arm a final squeeze, then got in her car.

 From the living room window, Sam watched the doctor drive away.
-Daniel stood at the curb, arms wrapped around himself, shoulders hunched forward and head bowed in that posture she had come to know so well from their first few years together, the one that told her he was hurting.
+Daniel stood at the curb, hands shoved deep in his pockets, shoulders hunched forward and head bowed, a posture that spoke of a man who was deep in thought.

-Sam went to the couch, wondering what the hug she had just witnessed was about.
-Did Janet know what was bothering Daniel?
-Did he confide in her what he couldn't to Sam?
-That thought actually made Sam jealous.
-Could there be something going on between Daniel and Janet?
+Sam went to the couch, wondering about the hug she had just witnessed.
+Could there be something going on between them?
 No, that couldn't be, could it?
 And, if there was, why should the thought bother her?
 Daniel and Janet were her friends.
 She should be happy at the idea that they might be together.

 "So, I bet you'll be happy to get those stitches out," he commented lightly as he entered the living room.